Can guinea pigs eat spinach and other leafy greens?

 What is the appropriate serving size for these small animals?

-There are numerous superfoods that will keep your guinea pigs happy and healthy.
+Numerous superfoods will keep your guinea pigs happy and healthy.

-Read on to find out how to take the best care of your guinea pigs and to find an answer to the question, “Can guinea pigs eat spinach?”
+Read on to find out how to take the best care of your furry friends.

 Can Guinea Pigs Eat Spinach?

 Yes, guinea pigs can eat spinach.